- Research article

 In 10% of the cases, consultations were performed within other specialities in the emergency department.
 For instance, consultations were performed within internal medicine specialists in 4.02% of the cases, paediatricians in 2.07%, neurologists in 1.28%, chest physicians in 0.68% and surgeons in 0.45%.
 Consultations, within dentists, accounted for 0.32% of the cases and for the rest of the cases (1.18%) within other specialities.

-The ten most commonotorhinolaryngological, head and neck disorders related to hospitalisation and specific hospitalisation index (SHI).
+Hospitalisation rate was accounted for 5.2% (352 patients).
+The ten most common otorhinolaryngological, head and neck disorders related to hospitalisation with the respective specific hospitalisation index are shown and described in Table 3.

 Otorhinolaryngological, head and neck disorders are among the common reasons of visit in the University General Hospital of Heraklion, the only one tertiary hospital unit in the island of Crete.
 Adolescents and young adults seem to be the patients who seek care more commonly.
 Females were slightly more than males.
 The most common disorder observed was acute tonsillitis.
 The top ten conditions accounted for over 60% of all cases.
 Five out of those ten groups are infectious diseases.
 Perez Obon et al. reported infectious disorders first, among the most frequent conditions, accounting for 41% .
 Our data suggest that infectious disorders are the leading reason for consultation.
 One out of two patients used the emergency department service having an infectious disorder.